bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-project-removed|

-There was an API to create a Query for StartSignalEventElements (StartSignalEventElementQuery), as the StartElements are no longer part of the System Database, we removed this API.
+There used to be an API to create a query for StartSignalEventElements (StartSignalEventElementQuery).
+As the StartElements are no longer part of the System Database, we removed this API.
 If you had this API in usage, please change to the simpler methods *all()*, *matches(pattern)* or *contains(part)*.